 7. Drop the guilt and shame

-Being a mother is equally beautiful and challenging at the same time, and breastfeeding is a part of both of those feelings too.
+Being a mother is beautiful and challenging, and breastfeeding is too.
 Because of that, there is no room for guilt and shame.
 Know that you are doing the best you can and that you don’t have to be perfect or feel like you need to do everything perfectly.
 Feelings of guilt or shame, from yourself or from others, around your choice to breastfeed will only make the journey more difficult.
 Choose to leave those feelings behind and continue to believe that you’re doing a great job every step of the way.

 If you are a breastfeeding mom or are thinking of being one, know that it can be a really enjoyable experience between you and your baby.
 And again remember, no matter what, fed is always best!